nigelfrnds/ImageProcessor/README.md

 # ImageProcessor
 Review of first year Java syllabus at Ryerson.
+Program includes many image manipulation methods, with a few unfinished methods :/
+Will finish one day... maybe.